micrologai/microlog/README.md

 # microlog.ai

 _Microlog_ is a continuous profiler and logger for the Python language that explains application behavior using interactive graphs and AI.

-_Microlog_ makes understanding complex applications easy, reducing support costs and shortening production problems, increasing application quality, and minimizing outages.
+It makes understanding complex applications easy, reducing support costs and shortening production problems, increasing application quality, and minimizing outages.

+_Microlog_ has extremely low runtime overhead (~1%) and exceptionally fast rendering (~20ms).
-_Microlog_ saves logs and performance profiles on the local file system.
-The logs are compressed extremely well, resulting in a remarkably low 0.5MB per hour of recording.
+It saves logs and performance profiles on the local file system.
+The logs are compressed exceptionally well, resulting in a remarkably low 0.5MB per hour of recording.

-_Microlog_ is 100% written in Python.
+This project is written in 100% Python.
 The recorder is a Python module that uses a separate thread to sample performance and record logs.
-The UI is written in Python as well, rendered in the browser using PyScript.
-The identical Python classes encode and decode the recordings, avoiding the need for cumbersome cross-language data modeling.
+The UI is written in Python as well, rendered in the browser by Python code using PyScript.
+As a result, the identical Python classes encode _and_ decode the recordings, avoiding the need for cumbersome cross-language data modeling.

-_Microlog_ has extremely low runtime overhead (~1%) and exceptionally fast rendering (~20ms).

-_Microlog_ is open source, with commercial license available.
-We welcome extensions to _Microlog_, such as recording of special events or ingression into central storage systems, such as `rsync`, `scp`, or `Google Drive`.
+_Microlog_ is open source, with an available commercial license.
+We welcome extensions to _Microlog_ from the Python performance community, such as recording of special events, new optimizations related to PyScript, or centralization of recordings into central storage systems, using `rsync`, `scp`, or `Google Drive`.

 # Installing microlog.ai